dotnet/core/release-notes/9.0/preview/preview1/aspnetcore.md

-# ASP.NET Core updates in .NET 9 Preview 1
+# ASP.NET Core in .NET 9 Preview 1 Release Notes

 Here's a summary of what's new in ASP.NET Core in this preview release: